-We have provided you a Customer Portal so you can view Upcoming Appointments (subject to change), Invoices, Appointment Records (w/technician notes) and you can update Contact Information and Process Payments.
+We have provided you a Client Portal so you can view Upcoming Appointments (subject to change), Invoices, Appointment Records (w/technician notes) and you can update Contact Information and Process Payments.

-Our new online customer service portal we now offer which provides secure, convenient electronic interaction with our valued customers.
+Our new online client portal we now offer which provides secure, convenient electronic interaction with our valued customers.

 Click on the link above to access the log-in page to set up your account and a password.

 - It allows you to make payments conveniently from your phone or computer